 About Aidan Fitzpatrick

-I founded and run Reincubate, helping people get more from Apple devices and data.
+I founded and run Reincubate, helping people get more from devices and data.

 Recognition.
 The Queen awarded me the UK's highest business honour twice.